Spectral networks and Fenchel-Nielsen coordinates: Monodromy representations

-These are three constraints on the nine unknowns $d_{\wp}$.
-Gauge transformations at the marked points $z_{a,b,c}$ reduce the number of unknowns to three.
-The three remaining unknowns can be expressed in terms of abelian holonomies $\cX_{12,23,31}$ along open paths that run from one boundary component to another.
-We can choose to additionally divide out by constant gauge transformations at the boundary marked points $z_{1,2,3}$, in which case the number of unknowns reduces to zero.
+Abelian gauge transformations at the basepoints reduce the number of unknowns to three.
+The three remaining unknowns can be expressed in terms of parallel transport coefficients $\cX_{12,23,31}$ along open paths that run from one boundary component to another.
+We can choose to additionally divide out by abelian gauge transformations at the marked points $z_{1,2,3}$, in which case the parallel transport coefficients drop out and the number of unknowns reduces to zero.

 \insfigscaled{around_branchpoint_FN}{0.9}{Local configuration around a branch point in a Fenchel-Nielsen network.}